CookEat help

 • Imported recipes are for personal, non-commercial use — they stay in your library and cannot be published on CookEat.

 • CookEat may add estimated prep/cook time, gram weights, and nutrition from ingredient databases.
-Ingredient and step wording from the post is not rewritten.
-Post calories or protein (if any) are for comparison only and are not verified.
+Ingredient and step wording stays as you pasted it.
+Any calories or protein in your pasted text are for comparison only and are not verified.

 See our Terms of Service and Privacy Policy for full details.